loader image

 • Limited support for testing iOS apps on real devices.

-• Requires an app to be built with Selendroid server integration.
+• Testing requires building of an app with Selendroid server integration.

 • Limited community support compared to other frameworks.